Infragistics-BusinessTools/Slingshot-Documentation/docfx/en/components/content-boards.md

 * *Analytics* dashboards, and
 * URLs

 made available to you in the _Content_ tab.
-You will find a *Content* tab in _Home_, each of your *Workspaces*, and in the *Organization* space.
+You will find a *Content* tab in _My Stuff_, each of your *Workspaces*, and in the *Organization* space.
 You can add content from your device or cloud storage.

-### What Are Boards Within Slingshot?
+### What are boards within slingshot?

 Boards are basically containers, rich and flexible containers designed to organize, manage, and share your content.
 So, when you need to organize or share content from your cloud storages or device, just pin that content to a board, and later organize or share that board.

-### Working with Your Content in Slingshot
+### Working with your content in slingshot

 Pinning content is how you make your content available in Slingshot.
 You just go to a board and choose _Pin_.